molnarg/node-http2/README.md

 ### Development dependencies ###

 There's a few library you will need to have installed to do anything described in the following sections.
-After installing node-http2, run `npm install` in its directory to install development dependencies.
+After installing/cloning node-http2, run `npm install` in its directory to install development dependencies.

 Used libraries: